Termite identification guide for Idaho homeowners

 • Workers: Small (1/8 inch), creamy white, no eyes

-• Soldiers: Larger head with mandibles, defend colony
+• Soldiers: Larger head with mandibles, defend the colony

 • Swarmers (reproductives): Dark bodied, 1/4 inch, with wings

-• Colony location: Underground in soil, build mud tubes to reach wood
+• Colony location: Underground in soil, with mud tubes built up to reach wood

 • Idaho distribution: Warmer areas, river valleys, irrigated landscapes